noncesense-research-lab/Blockchain_big_bang/README.md

 stake ~ 0.011000000000000001%

 *************************
-At the end of the 24:
+At the end of the 24th hour:
 -
 # Current algorithm
 Blocksize = 9830400.0 kB